 I imagine you consider yourself busy.
 That’s your life.
 As a business owner/entrepreneur you’ve probably been busy for decades.
 It started when you decided to own your own business.
-You put in long days and nights working on everything from cleaning up, marketing, sales, operations, negotiating bank loans, hiring and training new employees, to tracking cashflow… Really it’s a wonder you survived and if you still have a family, congratulations!
+You put in long days and nights working on everything from cleaning up, marketing, sales, operations, negotiating bank loans, hiring and training new employees, to tracking cashflow… but are you productive or busy?

 But are you productive?

 If I want to be more productive in the future, what do I need to do?
 As a typical employee, I may need to be more organized, more disciplined, busier.
 However, as a typical business owner, I need to be more thoughtful, reflective, focused and strategic.
-I need to be less busy.
-I need to invest more time working ON the business, not IN the business.
-I need to lead more than do.
-I need to work on my succession plan.
-I need to spend more time on relationships and less time on paperwork.
-I need to learn from the past, imagine the future, and ask myself, “What is the most important thing to do right now?”
+It’s important to be less busy, and I need to invest more time working ON the business, not IN the business.
+I need to lead more than do, and should work on my succession plan.
+I need to spend more time on relationships and less time on paperwork, and need to learn from the past, imagine the future, and ask myself, “What is the most important thing to do right now?”

 Marshall Goldsmith wrote a great book, “What Got You Here Won’t Get You There” in which he reminds the reader over and over, that the very activities that made you successful early in your career will work against you as you grow into more responsible roles.